deepgram/deepgram-rust-sdk/CONTRIBUTING.md

 * Code must follow existing styling conventions
 * Commit messages must be descriptive.
 Related issues should be mentioned by number.

-If the contribution doesn't meet these criteria, a maintainer will discuss it with you on the Issue.
+If the contribution doesn't meet these criteria, a maintainer will discuss it with you.
 You can still continue to add more commits to the branch you have sent the Pull Request from.

 ## How To